BaronProsimir/ExcelModulesPoshHandler/README.md

 ## Overview ##

 The ExcelModulesPoshHandler is a [PowerShell](https://learn.microsoft.com/en-us/powershell/) module which contains functions that helps you manage an Excel VBA Modules.
-By help is mean [Exporting](https://github.com/BaronProsimir/ExcelModulesPoshHandler/wiki/Export_ExcelModulesAll) the members of VBAProject ( modules, classes and form ) from the passed Excel file/s,...
+By help is means:

+  * [Exporting](https://github.com/BaronProsimir/ExcelModulesPoshHandler/wiki/Export_ExcelModulesAll) the members of VBAProject ( modules, classes and form ) from the passed Excel file/s,
+  * Comming soon...

 ## Installation ##